Mohamed-ELMASRY-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (chmod --reference) = > copy permission of file to another (mkdir) = > to make directory
-(chgrp) = > script that changes the group owner
+(chgrp) = > script that changes the group owner (telnet towel.blinkenlights.nl) = > script that will play the StarWars IV episode in the terminal.